By Corey Klujsza

 The last time the cycle went inflationary (2020 – 2021), incremental freight demand drove rate growth.
 For this inflationary leg, the macroeconomic outlook still doesn’t support a massive spike in demand.

-Instead, supply-side constraints (carrier attrition) will be the driving force.
+Instead, supply-side constraints (carrier attrition) will likely be the driving force.

-We have climbed out of the trough of the truckload market cycle and are back in Y/Y inflation.
-Let’s unpack a few of the key trends impacting the market before we dive into the updated Q3 forecast.
+We have climbed out of the trough of the truckload market cycle and heading higher into Y/Y inflation.
+Let’s unpack a few of the key trends impacting the market before we dive into the updated Q4 forecast.

-For the past couple years, shippers have used their transportation RFPs as opportunities to bring their contract rates (aka primary rates) back towards pre-pandemic levels.
+For the past couple years, shippers have used their transportation RFPs as opportunities to bring their contract rates (aka primary rates) back toward pre-pandemic levels.

-And they were largely successful — we have seen the longest stretch of discounted spot rates (compared to contract) in history, lasting over two-and-a-half years.
+And they were largely successful — we have seen the longest stretch of discounted spot rates compared to contract rates in history, lasting over two-and-a-half years.

-In 2024, even though spot rates had already bounced off the bottom, many companies tried to get in one last round of reductions.
+Even though spot rates have already bounced off the bottom, many companies are still trying to get in one last round of reductions.

-Those rates and routing guides set in the softer market of the first half of the year may not survive the second half, when the spot market will (likely) become more lucrative than the contract market.
+Those rates and routing guides set in the softer market of 2024 may not survive a tighter market in 2025, when the spot market will (likely) become more lucrative than the contract market.

-We’ve already seen that in Y/Y terms, and have started to see it in absolute terms over the summer holiday shipping surges.
+We’ve already seen that in Y/Y terms, and have started to see it in absolute terms over the summer holiday shipping surges, though rates couldn’t sustain momentum.

-As the two diverge further, it will create tension across routing guides as carriers look to move more drivers into the spot market.
+As we get into the holidays and the two diverge further, it will create tension across routing guides as carriers look to move more drivers into the spot market.
 We’ll see the shift from a shipper’s market back to a carrier’s market begin.

-2. Private fleets are soaking up spot freight.
+2. Private fleets are soaking up for-hire freight.

 In an effort to combat the unprecedented volatility of 2020 and 2021, shippers made a move to create or expand their private fleets.